 - 1. To take no further action; - 2.
 To counsel the student in writing only; - 3.
-To interview and counsel the student and to place him/her on leave of absence; - 4.
+To interview and counsel the student and to place him/her on suspension or leave of absence; - 4.
 To interview and counsel the student and to place him/her on scholastic non-cognitive probation; - 5.
-To interview the student and require that the student repeat a course in which problems arose; - 6.
-To interview the student and require that student to repeat the entire academic year; or - 7.
-To interview the student and recommend his/her dismissal from the school.
+To interview the student and require that the student repeat a course in which problems arose or take other remedial steps; - 6.
+To interview the student and require that student to repeat the entire academic year; - 7.
+To interview the student and recommend his/her dismissal from the school; or - 8.
+To interview the student and take other steps deemed appropriate by the SAPP Committee.